-In conclusion, nursing symbols are features that give more information about the origin, history, objective, and the changes that have taken place in the field of nursing.
+In conclusion, nursing symbols are features that give more information about the origin, history, objective, and changes that have taken place in the field of nursing.

 From the above, the Caduceus symbol enlightens people about the reason why it is used in nursing logos and, at times, uniforms.
 These nursing symbols help us to understand why Caduceus was preferred over the Rod of Asclepius and the difference between the two.

 As seen from the above, the two are alike only that the Rod of Asclepius contains one snake enfolded around a short staff.